The Bill implements aspects of Government policy on digital media set out in the ‘Digital Britain’ White Paper published in June 2009.

 - extends the role of Ofcom to include reporting on communications infrastructure and media content;

-rvice providers to reduce online copyright infringement;
+- imposes obligations on internet service providers to reduce online copyright infringement;

 - allows the Secretary of State to intervene in internet domain name registration;